-Having a limited amount of class time, many teachers cannot always satisfy the learning needs and speeds of all students — whether they be gifted, struggling or anywhere between.
+Many teachers cannot always satisfy the learning needs and speeds of all students — whether they be gifted, struggling or anywhere between – with the limited amount of time in today’s classrooms.

 Administrators can introduce blended learning to address this issue.
 The practice is divided into six models, which each combine traditional teaching methods with different ways of using computerized instruction.

-Complemented by examples and a condensed guide to print for your desk, here are steps to put all six models into action:
+Complemented by examples and a condensed guide to print for your desk, here are steps to put six blended learning models into action:

 1. Face-to-Face Driver Model

-This model targets students who demonstrate skills either below or above grade level, allowing them to receive additional instruction through a computer program.
+This blended learning model targets students who demonstrate skills either below or above grade level, allowing them to receive additional instruction through a computer program.

 - Identify Students Who Need Supplemental Instruction — Whether it’s across classes or in a specific subject, working with teachers to identify which students need additional instruction will help you find a tool that suits their needs.